 Funding details:Related items

-Projects: Sex-specific differences in long-term gamma and simGCRsim-associated alterations in deferential gene expression in the heart tissue, Functional Genomics of Vine, Molecular Profiling of Cancer Metastases, Study of the molecular mechanisms of familial Mediterranean fever using genetic engineering and functional genomics, Mental disorders and aging brain, Omics-Based Insights into Human Long-Term Exposure to Environmental Metals, Biological pathway activity analysis, ML approaches for omic data analysis, Tools for Telomere Biology, Armenian Wine Genome Program, Molecular characterization of cancers with long-read RNA sequencing, Low dose radiation risks: present research and future perspectives
+Projects: Sex-specific differences in long-term gamma and simGCRsim-associated alterations in differential gene expression in the heart tissue, Functional Genomics of Vine, Molecular Profiling of Cancer Metastases, Omics-Based Insights into Human Long-Term Exposure to Environmental Metals, Biological pathway activity analysis, ML approaches for omic data analysis, Tools for Telomere Biology, Mental disorders and aging brain, Armenian Wine Genome Program, Study of the molecular mechanisms of familial Mediterranean fever using genetic engineering and functional genomics, Molecular characterization of cancers with long-read RNA sequencing, Low dose radiation risks: present research and future perspectives, Third International Congress "CRISPR-2025", International Summit in Immuno-Oncology, Molecular Diagnostics in Oncology and Related Fields of Medicine, Discovery of new antiviral compounds by combining in silico and in vitro methods, African swine fever virus, Whole genome and whole exome sequencing based analysis of diversity of genomic variants in Armenian population

 Institutions: Institute of Molecular Biology NAS RA, Armenian Bioinformatics Institute

-Projects: Functional Genomics of Vine, Molecular Profiling of Cancer Metastases, Biological pathway activity analysis, Mental disorders and aging brain, ML approaches for omic data analysis
+Projects: Functional Genomics of Vine, Molecular Profiling of Cancer Metastases, Biological pathway activity analysis, Mental disorders and aging brain, ML approaches for omic data analysis, Armenian Wine Genome Program

 Institutions: Armenian Bioinformatics Institute, Interdisciplinary Center for Bioinformatics (IZBI)

-Projects: Biological pathway activity analysis, Sex-specific differences in long-term gamma and simGCRsim-associated alterations in deferential gene expression in the heart tissue, ML approaches for omic data analysis, Molecular characterization of cancers with long-read RNA sequencing
+Projects: Biological pathway activity analysis, Sex-specific differences in long-term gamma and simGCRsim-associated alterations in differential gene expression in the heart tissue, ML approaches for omic data analysis, Molecular characterization of cancers with long-read RNA sequencing

 Institutions: Institute of Molecular Biology NAS RA